 | Last updated

-Pep Guardiola's long-term Manchester City future has been plunged into doubt after the Premier League charged the club with numerous alleged breaches of financial rules.
+Pep Guardiola's emphatic statement made to his Manchester City players has resurfaced after the club were charges with 'numerous breaches' of financial rules.